-Defining, initiating, implementing, and managing a project successfully is highly dependant on project planning.
-From defining clear project goals and creating a plan to achieve them within the set deadline, planning a project properly is essential to ensure there are not any issues in project execution.
+Defining, initiating, implementing, and managing a project is highly dependent on how well you have formulated the project plan.
+Right from defining clear project goals and creating a plan to achieve them within the set deadline, following a solid project planning guide is your answer to ‘How to plan a project and deliver projects successfully.

 Here’s an example that showcases how poor project planning leads to failure:

 In 1956, IBM took up a project to build the world’s fastest supercomputer.
 They formed a team of expert scientists and planned on how to achieve their goal.
-In 1961, they developed “STRETCH” or IBM 7030 and delivered the first unit to Los Angles Alamos National Laboratory.
-But, the project was doomed and sold only 9 units before it’s production was stopped.
+In 1961, they developed “STRETCH” or IBM 7030 and delivered the first unit to Los Angeles Alamos National Laboratory.
+But, the project was doomed and sold only nine units before its production was stopped.

 The IBM 7030 failed to achieve its ultimate goal – to be the fastest supercomputer with immense processing speed.
 Initially, the pricing plan for this supercomputer was set at $13.5 million, however, with the failure the prices were dropped to $7.8 million.
 Ultimately, the project was shut down as the cost overrun was too high.

 Following the right project planning steps and adopting good project management software, along with always having a plan B in mind to tackle unanticipated risks is extremely important to avoid project failure.
 And that’s exactly what we cover in this project planning guide.
 Take a look!